People are swarming Amazon to score this surprise Instant Pot deal

 All of Amazon’s awesome Instant Pot deals from Prime Day 2021 are now gone, which is a shame.
 But the good news is that a new deal just popped up on Amazon today that’ll save you a bundle.
 What’s more, it’s on one of the most popular Instant Pot models you can get right now!

 Hurry and you can pick up the $120 Instant Pot Duo Plus for just $79.95.
 That’s the lowest price we’ve ever seen for this fantastic 9-in-1 electric pressure cooker.
-You’ll be kicking yourself if you miss this deal!Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
-List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+You’ll be kicking yourself if you miss this deal!Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Do you know how impressive something has to be in order to get 29,000 5-star ratings at Amazon?
 It has to be fantastic — and that’s exactly how we would describe the Instant Pot Duo Plus.